 The attorneys of Law Offices of Richard C. McConathy represent individuals in DWI-related cases in Northeast Texas and have the track record to prove that they know what they are doing.
 You can be assured that, if you work with the experience and qualified attorneys at Law Offices of Richard C. McConathy, you will be well taken care of.
 Dedicated to providing excellent client service while ensuring that your rights are protected during this stressful time, they will do everything within their power to increase the likelihood of you effectively arguing your case and moving on with your life.

 Call (972) 233-5700 or complete an online form to schedule a risk-free consultation to go over the detail of your case today.
-The legal team proudly represent individuals accuse of DWI-related offense in the north Texas counties of Dallas, Collin, Wise, Johnson, Kaufman County, Parker County, Grayson County, Tarrant, Denton, Ellis and Rockwall.
+The legal team proudly represents individuals accused of DWI-related offenses in the north Texas counties of Dallas, Collin, Wise, Johnson, Kaufman County, Parker County, Grayson County, Tarrant, Denton, Ellis, and Rockwall.

-According to Texas Penal Code §49.04, a person commits a driving while intoxicated offense if the person is intoxicated while operating a motor vehicle in a public place.
+According to Texas Penal Code §49.04, a person commits driving while intoxicated offense if the person is intoxicated while operating a motor vehicle in a public place.
 This offense is considered a Class B misdemeanor, with a minimum term of confinement of 72 hours.
-If convicted, the presumptive sentence is up to 180 days in prison and / or fines not to exceed $2,000.
+If convicted, the presumptive sentence is up to 180 days in prison and/or fines not to exceed $2,000.